jocan3/RedBotDance/README.md

 RedBotMotors motors;
 ```

 It reads characters from serial port 9600 representing commands received through a bluetooth module.
 These commands will make the RedBot to move in four different ways: up, down, left and right.
-In order to read the from the serial port it needs to be initialized, checked for availability and read the value into a char.
+In order to read the command from the serial port it needs to be initialized, checked for availability and read the value into a char.

 ```c++
 Serial.begin(9600);